 New Guinea Ridge – A great overnight camping area

 NG-1 (New Guinea Cave)

 This is a Buchan Classic and should be on your must do list.
 Also in the top 5 free access caves.
 This is only accessible by properly driven 4WD and the track is totally closed even to 4WDs in Winter.
 Walking in takes 2 or so hours up and down steep hills from the final point not gated in Winter.
 The track starts off as volcanic but soon turns to greasy limestone and even the sturdiest of 4wd vehicles will get stuck if it is wet.
 Many people have had to camp overnight due to rain.
-So beware, and always have 2 4wds going down so one can tow the other.
+So beware, and always have 2 4wds going down so one can tow the other if bogged.

 The actual cave is fantastic.
 It is a long, dry ex-stream cave.
 Contains bats, good decoration, and classic stomping cave passage.
 There is a flattener about 3/4s of the way in which is very low and puts many people off, you literally have to swim through the stones and mud by pushing it aside and making a channel for your body, it is that tight!
 But it is worth the effort as the best part of the cave is beyond the flattener.